-Summerville High School saw some improvement in student outcomes in the 2023 over the last year.
+Based on the 2024 California School Dashboard results, Summerville High School saw good improvement in student outcomes over the last year.

-In the ELA area, overall students showed an increase of 14.7 points, while Socially Economically Disadvantaged (SED) saw a 26.2 point gain all groups are on the yellow band.
-The ELA performance is 1.5 points away from standard.
+In the ELA area, overall students showed an increase of 18.6 points in the meets or exceeds standards category (green band), while Socio Economically Disadvantaged (SED) saw an 11.99% gain in the meets or exceeds standards category (yellow band).
+The ELA performance is 17.1 points above standard.

-In the math area, students overall increased 46.4 points and are in the yellow band, while SED students saw an increase of 45.1 points and are in the orange band.
-The math performance is 91.3 points away from standard.
+In the math area, students overall increased 27.5 points in the meets or exceeds standards category and are in the green band, while SED students saw an increase of 42 points in the meets or exceeds standards category and are in the yellow band.
+The math performance is 63.8 points away from standard.